dillonkearns/elm-pages/examples/docs/content/blog/introducing-v3.md

 The scaffolding uses the excellent tool [`mdgriffith/elm-codegen`](https://github.com/mdgriffith/elm-codegen) to generate the Route Modules. `elm-codegen` provides a high-level way to write Elm code that generates Elm code.
 Sounds scary, but it's a lot of fun to use! `elm-pages` [abstracts out the boilerplate around Routes](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/Scaffold-Route) [and Forms](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/Scaffold-Form), so you can focus on customizing your template within the confines of generating a valid Route Module.

 With `elm-pages` Scripts-based scaffolding, you have full programmatic control over your scaffolding, and all in pure Elm.
 You can run arbitrary `BackendTask`s, and customize your scaffolding with command-line options.
-Here's an [example of the scaffolding script ](https://github.com/dillonkearns/elm-pages/blob/5633707ae7c9d6bfc3f920b12df06eb8ea9b1098/examples/end-to-end/script/src/AddRoute.elm).
+Here's an [example of the scaffolding script](https://github.com/dillonkearns/elm-pages/blob/5633707ae7c9d6bfc3f920b12df06eb8ea9b1098/examples/end-to-end/script/src/AddRoute.elm).
 The `elm-pages-starter` repo and the `elm-pages init` project skeleton both come with a `script/src/AddRoute.elm` script that you can customize to your needs.

 ## Built-in Vite Integration

 In v2, there was a philosophy of "bring your own bundler".
 The web ecosystem had so many different approaches to post-processing - Webpack, Parcel, Rollup, Snowpack.
 Or just the TypeScript compiler, PostCSS CLI, and other standalone post-processing tools.
 There wasn't a clear winner, and often tools that choose a bundler like Webpack ended up exposing dangerous configuration options that could interfere with the way the framework bundled the core app.

 That all changed when Vite came out with a refreshingly sane approach to bundling.
 It is conventions-based (no configuration needed for many common tools, for example it will find your TypeScript config file and use that automatically).
 Plus it is extremely fast, and has a rich ecosystem, and a simple plugin API.
-So `elm-pages` V3 comes with a built-in Vite integration.
+So `elm-pages` v3 comes with a built-in Vite integration.

 `elm-pages` still does its own processing of the core Elm code in your app so you can't break your app by mistake, and you get your Elm code bundled and optimized for production with zero configuration (it even runs `elm-optimize-level-2` on the production build!).
 And you get seamless hot data reloading as well - try defining a Route Module with `Data` that pulls in content from a file (`BackendTask.File`) or uses a Glob pattern to list matching files (`BackendTask.Glob`), and you'll see the page hot reload with the latest data as you touch files that your Route Module depends on.